spacewhale-zion/Ssquad/Readme.md

 ## 📌 Notes

 * Make sure the backend server is running **before starting the Flutter app**.
-* Replace placeholder values in `.env` with your actual MongoDB connection string and secret keys.
+* Replace placeholder values in `.env` files with your actual MongoDB connection string, API base URL, and secret keys.
+* ⚠️ On Flutter Web, `.env` variables are bundled in the frontend → do **not** store sensitive information there (only safe values like API URLs).

 ---

-## 🤝 Contributing

-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you’d like to change.

 ---